2018 NC State Wolfpack football team

 The 2018 NC State Wolfpack football team represented North Carolina State University during the 2018 NCAA Division I FBS football season.
 The Wolfpack played their home games at Carter–Finley Stadium in Raleigh, North Carolina and competed in the Atlantic Division of the Atlantic Coast Conference.
 They were led by sixth-year head coach Dave Doeren.
 They finished the season 9–4, 5–3 in ACC play to finish in third place in the Atlantic Division.
 They received a bid to the Gator Bowl where they were defeated by Texas A&M.

-Previous season

-The Wolfpack finished the 2017 season 9–4, 6–2 in ACC play to finish in second place in the Atlantic Division.
-They received an invite to the Sun Bowl where they defeated Arizona State 52–31.

-2018 NFL draft

-The following former NC State players were selected in the 2018 NFL Draft: